semantisch/crawley/README.md

 python3 crawley-lite.py --query "site:*.socrata.com \"Powered by Socrata\" -site:socrata.com" --engine Google --count 100  --offset 100
 ```

-TODO

-Bing:
-Yandex:
-Yahoo:
-DuckDuckGo:
-Baidu:
-Naver:

 ## 2. Validating the platforms

-See _config.json_ for defining the validation rules (TODO explanation).
+See _config.json_ for defining the validation rules.
 The tool requests HTML for each search result and then tries to match it with the validation snippets.
 After having done enough queries and defining validation rules, run the following command to validate the results:

 ```bash
 python3 crawley-lite.py --validate